Oxhey: Industrial Revolution

+This led to Bushey parish being split into Bushey Urban – then within Watford Urban – and Bushey Rural for the remainder.
+This created an oddity that New Bushey was in Watford as so the legislation created the need to rename the area.
+As such, Bushey Urban was renamed ‘Oxhey’ on 1st April 1906.

+On 1 April 1935 Oxhey was abolished and merged with Watford.

 In 1931 the parish had a population of 2,636.

 Oxhey Grange in Oxhey Lane was built in 1876 by architect William Young (1843–1900) in the High Victorian Gothic style.
 It is a Grade II listed building.

 Culture

 Community groups

 Residents are represented by local community group Oxhey Village Environment Group, colloquially known as OVEG.
 Founded in 1974, OVEG is a non-political, non-profit residents’ group run by volunteers, which aims to "maintain, protect and enhance the character and environment of Oxhey Village and its surroundings."
 The group takes action on local issues, such as major planning applications, and operates a number of community events including an annual summer fair and Brewfest; an annual beer festival.

 OVEG’s former committee members include Baroness Thornhill; a former mayor of Watford, and the first female directly elected mayor in the United Kingdom.

 Sport and leisure

 Oxhey has a non-League football team Oxhey Jets F.C. who play at the Boundary Stadium.

 Oxhey Park Golf Club is a public pay & play course that used to be an 18-hole course built on land owned by the Blackwell family in 1910, who then sold the estate to London County Council in 1946, who made it a municipal course in 1947 with a par of 78, but it was closed in 1954.
 It subsequently became a 9-hole course.